Skip to content

 Over a full 5-year usage cycle, a brushless machine has a lower total cost of ownership despite a higher purchase price.
 The difference comes from avoided maintenance, jobsite availability and reduced lost time from MSDs.

 A high-performance ceiling grinder is not enough if the operator still has to carry it overhead.
-Three families of accessories transfer the load away from the body.
+The cart holds the machine and brings it against the ceiling, the operator only has to guide it.
+Sept Tools offers two configurations designed for ceiling grinding:

 For more information, see our anti-fatigue construction equipment page.